peterhinch/micropython-lcd160cr-gui/README.md

 There was a problem with detection of long button presses (MicroPython issue
 #2879).
 This was resolved in early 2017 by an upgrade to the LCD160CR firmware.
 If running an old display device you may need to request an upgrade.

+# 10. Application design note

+There is an issue in a touch application where a control causes a new screen to overlay the current screen, or closes a screen to reveal the one below.
+Consider a `X` screen close button at the top right hand corner of each screen.
+If touched, the screen closes revealing the one below with its `X` button: the touch causes this immediately to be activated closing that screen too.

+For this reason the [Button class](./README.md#64-class-button) defaults to running the callback on release.
+While this fixes the problem of close buttons, it can introduce problems where buttons open screens: if multiple buttons are pressed at once, unexpected screen changes can occur.
+Either set such buttons to run the callback on press or use a control such as a listbox.

+The general point, where screens change, is to consider how continuing touch will affect the new screen.